dgaydukov/cert-aws/files/sa.md

 Storage autoscaling - when you create db you can enable it.
 Once enabled it would automatically add more storage capacity when free space would be less than 10%.
 It would be incremented in chunks of 5GB each, until it reach max auto scale capacity.
 `IS NULL / IS NOT NULL` - use it when you want to check if column null or not null.
 Comparison operators like `<>` or `!=` won't work when you compare with null, cause null is absence of value.
 In SQL, anything you evaluate/compute with `NULL` results into `UNKNOWN`, that's why if you are using `select * from my_column != null` you will get 0 results, although you have many rows where `my_column` not null.
+Read replica vs elasticache - they both solve same problem but for different purposes:
+* read replica - when your data constantly changing
+* elasticache - since it's a cache if data constantly changing you have to constantly clear the cache - which basically remove advantages of cache

 ###### SQS
 SQS (Simple Queue Service) - managed service that provide asynchronous decoupling and publisher/subscriber (queue) model.
 There are 2 types